CityScrolls logo Explore Venice ›

 Church of Santa Maria Formosa

-Catholic church situated in a quaint square surrounded by cafes and shops.
+Catholic church with a quirky name, nestled in a charming square lined with cafés and shops.

 Standard admission is €3.50.
 Free entrance with the Chorus pass or with the official city pass.